open-rsx/rsb-manual/examples-basic.rst

       A ``rsb.patterns.RemoteServer`` object is created by calling ``rsb.Factory.createRemoteServer`` with the :term:`scope` on
-      which the service is provided (line 9).
+      which the service is provided (line 10).
 Remote methods can then be called using the ``rsb.patterns.RemoteServer.call`` method
-      (see line 16) and the ``rsb.patterns.RemoteServer.callAsync``
+      (see line 18) and the ``rsb.patterns.RemoteServer.callAsync``
-      method.
+      method (see lines 20 and 21).

       .. literalinclude:: /../rsb-java/examples/ClientExample.java
          :language:        java
          :start-after:     mark-start::body
          :end-before:      mark-end::body
-         :emphasize-lines: 9,16
+         :emphasize-lines: 10,18,20-21
          :linenos:

       :download:`Download this example </../rsb-java/examples/ClientExample.java>`